SeviJordi/SeviJordi/README.md

 # 💫 About Me:
 Hey there!
-I’m a biologist and bioinformatics master’s student diving into the world of genomics 🧬.
+I’m a biologist and  a bioinformatician diving into the world of genomics 🧬.
 Currently, I’m focused on studying Klebsiella pneumoniae—tracking its transmission patterns and exploring ways to fight antibiotic resistance 🦠💪.
 Also adding a bit of AI in this thing 🤖.

 ## 🌐 Socials: